How to book Greek ferry tickets – Travel tips & info

 The business class seats on a Greek ferry (Blue Star Ferries)

 The business class is a dedicated area, usually on the ferry’s upper floors.
 Don’t imagine something fancy: it looks like a big living room with couches, chairs, and tables.
 However, it’s more spacious than every other ferry section and has its own bar/restaurant.
-I traveled several times business class, and I think it deserves the extra cost (usually 15-20 euros more than the regular air seats).
+I have traveled several times in business class, and I think it’s worth the extra cost (usually 15-20 euros more than the regular economy seats).

-Business class is a great option for longer journeys if you want to be in a less crowded ferry area and stretch properly.
+Business class is a great option for longer journeys if you want a less crowded seating area and the space to stretch out properly.

 Cabins